top of page

 TOUCH – Feeling the texture of tree bark, the softness of moss, cool stones, or the gentle breeze against your skin.

-TASTE – Savouring the freshness of the air, the subtle flavors of edible plants, or even enjoying a mindful sip of herbal tea made from forest ingredients.
+TASTE – Savouring the freshness of the air, the subtle flavours of edible plants, or even enjoying a mindful sip of herbal tea made from forest ingredients.

 The Science